Abstract

 Comparison of anthropometric parameters with reference to CGPA groups.

-N: no. of participants; SE: standard error; Group A: CGPA ⩽2.99; Group B: CGPA 3.00–3.59, Group; C: CGPA ⩾3.60; DBP: diastolic blood pressure; SBP: systolic blood pressure; HR: heart rate; BMI: body mass index, Values sharing different alphabets (a-c as superscript) are significantly (
+N: no. of participants; SE: standard error; Group A: CGPA ⩽2.99; Group B: CGPA 3.00–3.59, Group; C: CGPA ⩾3.60; DBP: diastolic blood pressure; SBP: systolic blood pressure; HR: heart rate; BMI: body mass index, Values sharing different alphabets (a-c as superscript) are significantly (p < 0.05) different between groups for a parameter.

 Serum hormones

 Comparison of serum cortisol level with reference to examination time intervals: (a) the mean cortisol (COR) ± SE (nmol/L) of different CGPA groups at various examination intervals, (b) the overall mean COR ± SE (nmol/L) irrespective of examination intervals, and (c) the overall mean COR ± SE (nmol/L) irrespective of CGPA groups.
 COR: cortisol, low CGPA (⩽2.99) students, group B with average CGPA (⩾3.00–3.59) students and group C with high CGPA (⩾3.60).
-Means sharing similar letter are statistically non-significant (
+Means sharing similar letter are statistically non-significant (p ⩾ 0.05).

 Stress markers